LOGICALL PTY LTD ACN 102 407 732

 “Contract” means the contract between 2excel and the Client for the provision of Services, which among other things, incorporates these Terms and Conditions.

-“Goods” means all documents, records, papers, information, results or reports [#Insert anything further#]
+“Goods” means all documents, records, papers, information, results or reports prepared by 2excel in the course of providing the Services.

 “GST” means Goods and Services Tax as defined within the A New Tax System (Goods and Services Tax Act 1999 (Cth).

-“Fee” means the fee(s) specified at Item 3 of the Schedule.
+“Fee” means the fee(s) specified at the ‘Your Investment’ page of this Proposal.

 “Quotation” means the quotation attached to these terms and conditions.
 To the extent of any inconsistency between these terms and conditions and the Quotation, the Quotation is to prevail.